Hauron: Myths and paramythological texts

 Horon is mentioned in the text KTU 1.100, whose genre is disputed, with individual authors classifying it as a "charm against serpents," an incantation, a myth, or a "paramythological" composition.
 He appears in it in association with a figure named ủm pḥl pḥlt or simply pḥlt, whose character - "divine, human or equine" - is uncertain, and who is not attested in any other Ugaritic texts.
 While attempts have been made to identify her as one of the principal goddesses of Ugarit (for example Athirat, by the early 2000s such proposals were no longer regarded as plausible.
-Gregorio del Olmo Lete assumes she should be understood as a distinct goddess, possibly one also associated with a similar sphere of activity as Hauron and thus comparable to Mesopotamian Ningirima or to Ishara.
+Gregorio del Olmo Lete assumes she should be understood as a distinct goddess, possibly one also associated with a similar sphere of activity as Hauron and thus comparable to Mesopotamian Ningirima or to Išḫara.
 Dennis Pardee presumes that she should be understood as "an equid whose origins are cosmological."
 The equine identification is also supported by Wilfred G. E. Watson and Theodore J. Lewis.
 Steve A. Wiggins notes that her name might be related to Akkadian terms pertaining to horses.